 A combo rock with mortars, Cuyamaca oval mortars and cupules

 I've posted a lot of photos from my trips to various Indian habitation and rock art sites.
 This spot, called Terese, doesn't have fancy pictographs, caves, or rock shelters, but it still just might be my favorite of them all.
 It wasn't discovered until the late 1990's and is just about as pristine as can be.
 It is also very large (I've yet to see all of it).
-Thanks to my friend and fellow wilderness explorer, Death Valley Jim for taking me to this fantastic place.

 The great places are usually hard to get to and this one is no exception.
 Folks, don't try this road in your car or mini-van.